aip-primeca-occitanie/ros_yaskawa_hc10/README.md

 This project aims to control a Yaskawa HC10 robot through ROS.
 A `motoman_hc10_moveit_config` package was created for the planning and execution of trajectories.
 Also, a solution to exploit the robot's collabotive functionalities was developped.
 This solution involves reading sensor data through I/O access.

 ## How to build
 This repository has been successfully built on Ubuntu Bionic/ROS Melodic.
-It depends on the `industrial_core` repository, so you may need to install the binaries and dependencies associated using:
+It depends on the `industrial_core`and `move-it`repository, so you may need to install the binaries and dependencies associated using:
 ```bash
 sudo apt install ros-melodic-industrial-core ros-melodic-moveit
 ```